jonathanagustin/consul-api-gateway/README.md

 ## Important Gotchas

+> [!WARNING]
+> These are common issues that can prevent your gateway from working correctly

 ### Naming Must Match Everywhere

 Think of Consul like a **very strict post office** - if the names don't match exactly, your mail (traffic) won't get delivered: